flamanta/flamanta/README.md

 ### Goals for 2020

-- 📝 &nbsp; Finish my course notes on Electromagnetism and Digital Systems Lab.
+- 📝 &nbsp; Finish my personal notes on Electromagnetism and Digital Systems Lab.

 - 💻 &nbsp; Redeploy a half adder on PYNQ-Z2 using Verilog.